alexbozhenko/alexbozhenko.github.io/content/about.md

 I worked at Mirantis, Facebook, and a proprietary trading company in New York.

 #### Hiring me
-I’m open to short-time and part-time opportunities.
+I’m open to full-time, short-time and part-time opportunities.

 #### My resume:
     - TBD